 How should I take active honey to relieve coughs?

-Active honey is very powerful so it should be taken in small amounts of half to one teaspoon at a time.
+Active honey is very powerful so it should be taken in small amounts one teaspoon at a time.

-Mix half a teaspoon of active honey in 2-3 tablespoons of warm (not hot) water until you get a runny but sticky consistency.
+Mix a teaspoon of active honey in a glass or mug of warm (not hot) water until you get a runny consistency.

 Drink on an empty stomach three times a day, half an hour before food.